Potatosynthesis/Synthetic_Genesis/README.md

 - v0.5.0
   - Initial release.

-  - Decided not to set it as v1.0.0 in the anticipation of errors or alternate solutions.
+  - Decided not to set it as v1.0.0 in the anticipation of errors or unintended solutions.